Qatar diplomatic crisis: Severance of diplomatic and economic ties

-Between 5 and 6 June 2017, Saudi Arabia, the UAE, Yemen, Egypt, the Maldives, and Bahrain all separately announced that they were cutting diplomatic ties with Qatar; among these Bahrain was the first to announce the severing of ties at 02:50 GMT in the early morning of 5 June.
+Between 5 and 6 June 2017, Saudi Arabia, the UAE, Yemen, Egypt, the Maldives, and Bahrain all separately announced that they were cutting diplomatic ties with Qatar.
+Among these, Bahrain was the first to announce the severing of ties, at 02:50 GMT in the early morning of 5 June.

 A variety of diplomatic actions were taken.
-Saudi Arabia and the UAE notified ports and shipping agents not to receive Qatari vessels or ships owned by Qatari companies or individuals.
-Saudi Arabia closed the border with Qatar.
-Saudi Arabia closed its airspace to Qatar Airways.
-Instead, Qatar was forced to reroute flights to Africa and Europe through Iranian airspace.
+Saudi Arabia and the UAE notified ports and shipping agents not to receive Qatari vessels, or ships owned by Qatari companies or individuals.
+Saudi Arabia closed its land border with Qatar, and closed its airspace to Qatar Airways.
+Qatar was forced to reroute flights to Africa and Europe through Iranian airspace.
 Saudi Arabia's central bank advised banks not to trade with Qatari banks in Qatari riyals.
-Additionally, Qatari citizens in those countries were required to return home to Qatar within two weeks.
+Additionally, Qatari citizens in the participating countries were required to leave within two weeks.
 All GCC countries involved in the announcement ordered their citizens out of Qatar.
-Three Gulf states (Saudi Arabia, UAE, and Bahrain) gave Qatari visitors and residents two weeks to leave their countries.
 The foreign ministries of Bahrain and Egypt gave Qatari diplomats 48 hours to leave.
-Qatar was expelled from the Saudi Arabian-led intervention in Yemen and Yemen's government itself cut ties.
+Qatar was expelled from the Saudi Arabian-led intervention in Yemen, and Yemen's government itself cut ties.
 Kuwait and Oman remained neutral.

-The Foreign Ministry of Qatar criticized the ban, arguing that it undermined Qatar's sovereignty.
-The foreign minister of Qatar, Mohammed bin Abdulrahman Al-Thani, said that Saudi statements regarding Qatar were contradictory: on the one hand, Saudi Arabia claimed Qatar was supporting Iran, on the other hand, it claimed Qatar was funding Sunni extremists fighting against Iran.
+The Foreign Ministry of Qatar criticized the steps, arguing that they were meant to undermine Qatar's sovereignty.
+The foreign minister of Qatar, Mohammed bin Abdulrahman Al-Thani, said that Saudi statements regarding Qatar were contradictory, as they blamed Qatar of supporting both the Shi'ite regime in Iran and various extremist Sunni groups.

 The Tobruk-based government of Libya claimed to have cut diplomatic ties with Qatar despite having had no actual diplomatic relations with that country.
 The semi-autonomous Somali regions of Puntland, Hirshabelle, and Galmudug each issued statements cutting ties with Qatar, in opposition to the neutral stance of the federal government of Somalia.
 Other countries made statements condemning Qatar, including Gabon and Eritrea.